syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ---
 # Working with Annotations

-Essential PDF provides support for interactive [annotations](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/pdf-annotation).
+Essential&reg; PDF provides support for interactive [annotations](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/pdf-annotation).

 You can add, delete and modify the annotation from the PDF documents.